crownstone/crownstone-app/ARCHITECTURE_EXPLANATION.md

 # App folder structure

 This is the main body of the app.
-Located in /app/ts (!NOTE do not look at /app/js, this is all generated code by the typescript compiler).
+Located in /app/ts (do not look at /app/js, this is all generated code by the typescript compiler).

 - **backgroundProcesses**
     - Most of the background singletons, managed by the BackgroundProcessHandler.